 Lawn Aeration in Grand Rapids, MI

 Core Aeration is a very important service for a healthy lawn.
 Aeration pulls 3 inch plugs of soil out the lawn to allow water and essential nutrients to reach the lawn’s roots.
-Perfection Lawn and Pest Control provides aeration in Grand Rapids, MI and surrounding areas.
+Perfection Lawn Care provides aeration in Grand Rapids, MI and surrounding areas.
 Call us for a FREE estimate!

 Why is aeration important for your lawn?